 Forget dogs and cats, these astonishing pets break all the rules.
-These deadly animals have all been domesticated by their owners, illustrating that you can think outside the box when it comes to having a pet.
+These deadly animals have all been domesticated by their owners.
+This illustrates that you can literally think outside the box when it comes to having a pet.
 If you thought your neighbor’s dog had a mean bark, wait until you see these terrifying pets.
-These are the 10 most dangerous animals kept as pets.
+These are the 10 most dangerous animals as pets.

 Russian breakfast with a bear

 Most people would run from this ursine creature but this Russian family welcomed a giant brown bear into their home with open arms.
 Steppen has lived with the Pantalinco family for over 25 years.
 After being adopted at just three months old, He had become a real member of the family.

 This adorable bear even eats at the table and cuddles up on the couch to watch his favorite shows.
 Yeah! we know what you’re thinking it’s pretty unusual to live with a huge brown bear, but Lana and Yuri have an exceptionally special connection with this wild animal.